spagad7/Advanced_Lane_Finding/README.md

 ### Pipeline (video)

 **Note:** In output1 and output2 you don't see any search window rectangles because the Neighborhood Search algorithm is finding lines in the neighborhood of previously found line.
-To see the Sliding Window algorithm in action, please check second video.
+To see the Sliding Window algorithm in action, please check output3 and output4.

 * Link to output on _project_video.mp4_ with Sliding Window and Neighborhood Search [output1](videos/output1_norect.mp4)
 * Link to output on _challenge_video.mp4_ with Sliding Window and Neighborhood Search [output2](videos/output2_norect.mp4)